 Bell first took up teaching and then went on to medical studies.

-1871: Emigrates to the United States of America where he studied sound waves with Hermann von Helmholtz.
+1871: He emigrates to the United States of America where he studied sound waves with Hermann von Helmholtz.
 He set up a training school for the deaf in Boston, Massachusetts.

-1873: Alexander Graham Bell became Professor of Vocal Physiology at Boston University.
+1873: Alexander Graham Bell becomes Professor of Vocal Physiology at Boston University.

-1875: First transmission of sound heard by Bell and his assistant Thomas Watson on 2nd June.
+1875: The first transmission of sound is heard by Bell and his assistant Thomas Watson on 2nd June.

 1876: Patent No 174,465 for the telephone is granted on 7th March.
 On 10th March “Mr Watson, come here I want you” are the first words heard over copper wires.
-Demonstrates his one way voice transmission system at the Philadelphia Centennial exposition on June 25th.
-First two way telephone conversation between Bell and Watson on 9th October.
+He demonstrates his one way voice transmission system at the Philadelphia Centennial exposition on June 25th.
+The first two way telephone conversation between Bell and Watson is held on 9th October.

-1879: Invents the audiometer which tested schoolchildren for deafness.
+1879: Bell invents the audiometer which tests schoolchildren for deafness.

-1880: Birth of Daughter Marion (Known as Daisy).
+1880: Birth of his daughter Marion (known as Daisy).
 The bell Telephone Company is restructured to become American Telephone and Telegraph (ATandT).
-Establishes the Volta Laboratory.
-Invents the photophone.
+He establishes the Volta Laboratory and invents the photophone.

-1883: Opens a school in Washington ostensibly for deaf children although any child is accepted.
-Founds the Journal “Science”
+1883: He opens a school in Washington, ostensibly for deaf children although any child is accepted.
+He founds the Journal “Science”

-1885: School closes due to shortage of money due to patents claims ranged against him.
+1885: The school closes because of shortage of money due to patents claims ranged against him.

-1887: Alexander Graham Bell is introduced to the blind girl Helen Keller.
-Invents the Graphophone.
+1887: Bell is introduced to the blind girl Helen Keller.
+He invents the Graphophone.

-1888: Is a founder member of the National Geographic Society.
+1888: Bell is a founder member of the National Geographic Society.

-1890: Conducts the first nationwide survey of deafness.
+1890: He conducts the first nationwide survey of deafness.

-1891: Alexander Graham Bell begins experiments in flight at Cape Breton, Canada.
+1891: Bell begins experiments in flight at Cape Breton, Canada.

-1898: Alexander Graham Bell experiments with kites.
-Becomes President of the National Geographic Society of America.
+1898: Bell experiments with kites.
+He becomes President of the National Geographic Society of America.

 1901: First flight of his box kite.

-1906: Begins to work on the hydrofoil instead of the aeroplane.
+1906: Bell begins to work on the hydrofoil instead of the aeroplane.

-1915: First transcontinental telephone conversation on the 25th January between Alexander Graham Bell in New York and Watson in San Francisco.
+1915: The first transcontinental telephone conversation is held on the 25th January between Alexander Graham Bell in New York and Watson in San Francisco.

-1919: Sets world speed record of 70 mph with the HD4 hydrofoil.
+1919: Bell sets a world speed record of 70 mph with the HD4 hydrofoil.

 1877 to Mabel Hubbard.
 (Mabel was also deaf) (died 1923).